Rogers Stevens: Other musical projects and personal life

 Following the break of Blind Melon, in 1999, Rogers and musician Rene Lopez formed the band Extra Virgin.
 They released one album, titled "12 Stories High", which was recorded in at Kingsway in New Orleans.
 The sound of the band is said to be "in the same neighborhood" as the music of Blind Melon, his previous band.
 Despite gaining record label interests, the band broke up in 2002.

 After this breakup, he started the band The Tender Trio with Rene Lopez and Royston Langdon of Spacehog fame.
 The band broke up in March 2006.

 Stevens has stated that he plays guitar and paints in his free time.
 He also has a daughter and a son.

 Stevens attended Delaware County Community college with good friend Chris Donohue and graduated from the University of Pennsylvania School of Law.
 In December 2014, he was reported to be an associate in the labor and employment group of Philadelphia law firm Ballard Spahr.
+While there, he was a guitarist for the firm's band, "Ballard Spahr Galactica."
 He is now an associate in the Labor and Employment group of Philadelphia law firm Troutman Pepper Hamilton Sanders LLP.

+In 2023, Stevens collaborated with Blind Melon bassist Nathan Towne, resulting in the release of a self-titled debut, which also included Stevens providing lead vocals.